raymondworkshop/dev.code/c/calculator/README.md

   - The calculator will use reverse Polish notation instead of infix.
   - Refer to ch4.3-ch4.5

-  -TODO: there is a running problem - need to DEBUG
+  - TODO: there is a running problem - need to DEBUG